January 10, 2008

 In the summer of 1968 Andy Irvine left to travel in the Balkans.
 His place was taken by electric guitarist Henry McCullough.
 When this new trio played the Cambridge Folk Festival, McCullough, in his hippy dress and wild hair, combined with the traditional sounds of Moynihan and Woods drew the attention of the rock press and is said to have paved the way for English electric folk bands like Fairport Convention.

-After McCullough left, Moynihan and Woods recorded The Tracks of Sweeney in 1969 before splitting up for good.
+After McCullough left, Moynihan and Woods recorded The Tracks of Sweeney in 1969.
 It was made up of experimental interpretations of traditional and contemporary songs, a dance tune The Pipe on the Hob and four of Woods's compositions, including Dreams for Me.

 After the break-up of Sweeney's Men in 1969, Terry Woods with his then wife, the singer Gay Woods, went on to form Steeleye Span with Ashley Hutchings.
 His efforts to bring Moynihan and Irvine with him into this new English group failed.
 Moynihan and Irvine were reunited for a spell in Planxty.
 Joe Dolan later worked as an artist in the Maamturk Mountains of Connemara.
-Woods was rediscovered and recruited by The Pogues in the 1990s.
+Woods was rediscovered by The Pogues in the 1990s working in a meat factory in Monaghan and invited to join the group.

 Sweeney's Men came together for three one-off performances over the years.
 The first was at the Ballisodare festival in Co Sligo in the 1980s when Terry Woods joined Andy Irvine and Johnny Moynihan on stage.
 Then the group was reunited for a special show in Galway in 2000.
 In 2007 they were awarded the Fiddlers Green Hall of Fame Award, when Paul Brady stood in on stage for Woods at the Rostrevor, Co Down, festival.